-At this moment in history, more Christians live in the Majority World than in Europe and North America.
+More Christians now live in the Majority World than in Europe and North America.
 Yet most theological literature does not reflect the rising tide of Christian reflection coming from these regions.
-If we take seriously the Spirit's movement around the globe, we must consider how the rich textures of Christianity in the Majority World can enliven, inform, and challenge all who are invested in the ongoing work of theology.
-As Christians have done throughout history, Majority World theologians today are seeking to faithfully interpret and apply Christianity in their own contexts.
-Their work and dialogue with one another is crucial for the mutual enrichment of theology, faith, and mission for the entire church.
+If we take seriously the Spirit's movement around the world, we must consider how the rich textures of Christianity in the Majority World can enliven, inform, and challenge all who are invested in the ongoing work of theology.

-Majority World Theology offers an unprecedented opportunity to enter such conversations on the core Christian doctrines with leading scholars from around the globe.
-Seeking to bring together the strongest theological resources from past and present, East and West, the volume editors have assembled a diverse team of contributors to develop insights informed by the questions of worldwide geographic and cultural contexts.
+Majority World Theology offers an unprecedented opportunity to enter conversations on the core Christian doctrines with leading scholars from around the globe.
+Seeking to bring together the strongest theological resources from past and present, East and West, the volume editors have assembled a diverse team of contributors to develop insights informed by questions from particular geographic and cultural contexts.
 This book features

 When we learn what it means for Jesus to be Lord in diverse places and cultures, we grasp the gospel more fully and are more able to see the blind spots of our own local versions of Christianity.
 Majority World Theology provides an essential resource for students, theologians, and pastors who want to expand their theological horizons.